peza8/sheep-sphero/readme.md

 ## Getting started

 1. Using git, clone this repo onto your local machine, then checkout your own personal branch named after your GitHub username. `git checkout -b myGitHubUsername`
-2. Add the certificates you generated from the prerequisite activity [Create a Thing on AWS Dashboard] to your activity folder, and link to them in `device.js` (when device is created)
+2. Add the certificates you generated from the prerequisite activity [Create a Thing on AWS Dashboard] to the `certificates` folder in your activity directory, and link to them in `lib/publish.js` and `lib/subscribe.js`
 3. Make sure you have installed *nodeJS* and *npm*
 5. To install the AWS IoT JavaScript SDK and nodemon, run `npm install` in the activity folder.
-6. In your favorite text editor, open `subscribe.js` and `publish.js` We've added some code to get you started, and you need to write the publish and subscribe code to help you solve the riddle and submit your solution.
+6. In your favorite text editor, open `lib/subscribe.js` and `lib/publish.js` We've added some code to get you started, and you need to write the publish and subscribe code to help you solve the riddle and submit your solution.
-7. Run your subscribe and publish scripts with `node subscribe.js` and `node publish.js`
+7. Run your subscribe and publish scripts with `node lib/subscribe.js` and `node lib/publish.js`

 *nodemon?*